Ewert-Technologies/notarytool-gradle/README.md

 ```

 #### submitSoftware
-Submits software to be notarized, and then repeatedly checks on the status of the submission
+This task submits software to be notarized, and then repeatedly checks on the status of the submission
 until it is either `Accepted`, `Rejected`, or `Invalid`.